 You can even take an over-the-counter laxative if you find you are having difficulty in the bathroom.
 It’s important to avoid any straining after surgery.

-Most patients have a trouble-free labiaplasty recovery, so keep all of the information here in mind.
+Most patients have a trouble-free recovery, so simply keep all of the information here in mind.

 Request a Houston Labiaplasty Consultation

 Interested in labiaplasty in Houston?
-Please set up a consultation with Dr. Ashley Steinberg today.
-She’ll talk to you about the benefits and risks of this cosmetic procedure.
+Please set up a consultation with Dr. Ashley Steinberg today to discuss the procedure as well as what to expect during your recovery after labiaplasty.
+Dr. Steinberg would be happy to talk to you about the benefits and risks of this cosmetic procedure.

 Labiaplasty Overview. (n.d.).
 Accessed at https://www.plasticsurgery.org/cosmetic-procedures/aesthetic-genital-plastic-surgery/labiaplasty